“Experience the power of opera in the intimacy of New York State’s oldest surviving theater” – Director, R.B. Schlather

 The Schlather family, in memory of Robert B. Schlather.

-The Reinhart Foundation, Fenimore Asset Management, Cynthia R. Richards, Sandro Cagin and Wheelock Whitney III, and the Joan Shafran & Rob Haimes Foundation.
+Asbjorn Lunde Foundation, The Reinhart Foundation, Fenimore Asset Management, Cynthia R. Richards, Wheelock Whitney III and Sandro Cagnin, the Joan Shafran & Rob Haimes Foundation, and Greg Kendall & Hal Philipps

-Kaatsbaan Cultural Center for partnering with Hudson Hall to provide an artist residency.
+Kaatsbaan Cultural Park for partnering with Hudson Hall to provide an artist residency.

 Consigli Construction for set construction.